 Return on investment (ROI) is a figure represented as a percentage.
 It shows the gross rental income earned from a property versus the total cash investment.
+If you’re analyzing a property you wish to run as an Airbnb, you can estimate its potential Airbnb rental income using Mashvisor’s free Airbnb calculator.
 This is a good general starting point, though you will want to make the other calculations as well.

 ROI = Annual Rental Income/Total Cash Investment

 A decent ROI should fall at 15% or more on average.

 The cap rate (or capitalization rate) is another percentage that represents the rate of return in terms of both the total price of a property as well as ongoing expenses.

 Cap Rate = NOI/Price